SpreadTriad/next/README.md

 # Readme

-These are some learning/experimentation excercises for the new Next 13 app router set up.
+These are some learning/experimentation excercises for Next 13 with app router.

 ## To do

 This will touch on the Next app router, client and server routes, route handlers, layouts.

 ### 0.
-- you can use any database setup you want, but here I have used MongoDB
+- you can use any database setup you want, you can also use an API, but here I have used MongoDB to make it really "full stack"
 - install and set up MongoDB and Compass (see below)
 - create a Next 13 project and npm install `mongoose`